 Steak and Sweet Potato Nachos

 Sweet potato nachos are so easy to make on the grill.
 This recipe uses both a cast iron skillet and the grill to complete the whole meal.
 While the potatoes are cooking, the steak, corn, onions and peppers are grilled, chopped and added to the skillet.
-Topped off with a creamy sauce for the perfect finish.
+Topped off with a creamy jalapeno-lime sauce for the perfect finish.
 Definitely an amped up nacho experience worth trying!

 - 2 large sweet potatoes, sliced into 1/4" thick round (look for thinner, longer variety)

 - olive oil

 - 1 can pinto or black beans, drained

 - 3 ears of corn, husks and silk removed